 19.Music Scene (Davy Jones 1969)

 Though The Monkees still had another year or so to go, Davy can see the end in sight and picks up whatever other TV work he can find to keep his name out there and make people get used to seeing him outside the group.
 The first appearance (at least that I can find) comes with Davy singing on a music variety programme.
-He doesn't choose any Monkees songs, instead picking 'Together', a song perhaps best known from Keith Moon's version on his 'Two Sides Of The Moon' album.
-Alas the band start a bit fast and Davy struggled to keep up, singing a little flat by his usual standards.
+He doesn't choose any Monkees songs, instead picking Nilsson song 'Together', a song perhaps best known from Keith Moon's version on his 'Two Sides Of The Moon' album.
+Alas the band start a bit fast and Davy struggles to keep up, singing a little flat by his usual standards.
 His backing band are Sam and the Goodtimers, re-hired briefly after their Monkees tour.

 20.Peapicker In Piccadilly (Davy Jones 1969)

 Even stranger is this rare return to England, where Davy appears in the chorus of a Tennessee Ernie Ford TV Special all about, erm, England.
 The show is a loose interpretation of Charles Dickens novel 'The Old Curiosity Shop' with everyone dressed up in period dress.
 Inevitably Davy gets to sing his old warhorse 'Consider Yourself' alongside Harry Secombe (it must have seemed as if the past four years hadn't happened!) before moving on to 'HMS Pinafore' and even 'Scarborough Fair' (which sounds rather good Davy-fied!)